robyscar/WSL-DistroLauncher-Alpine/README.md

 ## Build and Test
   To help building and testing the Alpine Launcher project, there are the following scripts to automate some tasks.
 You can either choose to use these scripts from the command line, or work directly in Visual Studio, whatever your preference is.

   **Please Note** some sideloading/deployment steps don't work if you mix and match Visual Studio and the command line for development.
 If you run into errors while trying to deploy your app after already deploying it once, the easiest step is usually just to uninstall the previously sideloaded version and try again.
-By rightclicking the App and selecting "Uninstall", if wsl is still installed, but the app is not, just run `wslconfig.exe /u Alpine`.
+By right-clicking the App and selecting "Uninstall", if WSL is still installed, but the app is not, just run `wslconfig.exe /u Alpine`.

 ### Setting up your Windows Environment
 You will need a Windows environment to test that your app installs and works as expected.
 To set up a Windows environment for testing you can follow the steps from the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines).